wp-plugins/easy-testimonials/readme.txt

 Great question!
 With the Pro version of the plugin, you can do this with our front end form that is output with a shortcode!
 Testimonials will show up as pending on the Dashboard, for admin moderation.
 Visit here to purchase the Pro version: http://easy-testimonials.com/easy-testimonials-pro/

 = Urk!
-When I Active Easy Testimonials, I start having trouble with my Cycle2 powered JavaScript! =
+When I Activate Easy Testimonials, I start having trouble with my Cycle2 powered JavaScript! =

 Oh no!
 Check the box that is labeled "Disable Cycle2 Output".
 This will cease including our JavaScript.

+= Eek!
+I love everything about this plugin... but, I don't know how to use it inside my Template Files!
+What do I do?

+Don't worry!
+WordPress has a great function, do_shortcode(), that will allow you to use our shortcodes inside your theme files.
+For example, to output a Random Testimonial in a Theme file, you would do this: <?php echo do_shortcode('[random_testimonial count="1"'); ?>

 = Ack!
 This Testimonials Plugin is too easy to use!
 Will you make it more complicated? =